johnrudolph/beast-master/rules.md

 Then, beginning with the player with the Mantle, take turns harvesting.
 On your turn, you will Harvest just one space that you control.
 If you do not control any spaces, or prefer not to harvest, you may pass, meaning that you are done Harvesting for the Age.

-*Note*: This means that two different player could Harvest the same space at Harvest.
-Suppose Mitch has three Acolytes, and John has one.
-Mitch Harvests the space, and gains his rewards.
-Now John has control of the space, and he can Harvest it on his next turn.

 When you Harvest a space, return *all* of your Acolytes on that space to your hand.
 If your Colossus is on that space, lay it on its side to indicate that you have already harvested that space.
 Then gain the space's rewards:

 1. **Gold cubes**: Gain any Gold cubes from the space, and return them to the bank.
 Gain one Gold for each cube.